 Dear Friends of the North Pole,

-I know we can count on our Santa Spotters to Save the Day!
-Thanks,
+We know we can count on our trusted Santa Spotters to help us bring Santa home safely.

 Jiller Elf